 Generally, the travel appropriate for a business (B-1) visitor visa includes these examples of travel to;

 This is not an all-inclusive list of allowable business related B-1 visitor visa activities.
-To learn more about allowable travel using a visitor B-1 visa, review our business visitor visa chart.
+To learn more about allowable travel using a visitor B-1 visa, review our handout Buisness Travel to the United States.
 Select visitor visa to learn more about the application requirements.
 If a visa applicant has specific questions about qualifications for a visa, contact the U.S. Embassy or Consulate where he/she will apply for the visa.

 The Business Visa Center program assists businesses and organizations located in the United States by providing information about the application process for business visitor (B-1) visas.